 Therefore,

 b2=k=0∞skθkk0+k1+⋯=k0k0+1k1+⋯=2kk0,k1,⋯n=0∞ankn=k=2∞skθkkk-2,2,0a0k-2a12+k=1∞skθkkk-1,0,1a0k-1a2=s1θa2+k=2∞skθkk(k-1)2a0k-2a12+ka0k-1a2

 Fig. 1.
-The figure caption should begin with a short descriptive statement of the entire figure followed by additional text.
-Captions should be immediately after each figure.
-Figure parts are indicated with capital letters (A).
-If you prefer, you can place both figures and captions logically throughout the text near where they are cited rather than at the end of the file (but not both).
-If a paragraph in the main text begins with the name of a figure, write out “Figure” in full (e.g., <para>“Figure 1 shows….”)
+Comparison of the exponential function (black) to power series approximations taken to 6th order.
+The inset indicates schematically the linear independence of the polynomial basis functions.
+These are used to approach ex, which exists as a point in the function space spanned by the basis functions of the series.

 Fig. 2.
 You can place graphics in-line above each caption.
 Please do not use text boxes to arrange figures.
 All images should be JPEG, PNG, TIFF, or similar standard format.
 High resolution (preferably editable PDF or Adobe Illustrator format) figures will be requested following review.